 - Maintain confidentiality regarding applications, applicants and actions taken by the council.

 - Mentor new council members.

-- This Council meets up to five times per year either in person, by conference call or Go-to-Meeting.
+- This Council meets up to five times per year either in person, or by conference call.

 - Members of this council are responsible for the processing of reviews of provider/individual activity applications.
 Time will vary throughout the year with regards to these reviews.

-- The members of the CEC will be required to attend various CE events throughout the year including the Provider Update and Professional Development CE - both held in April of each year.
+- The members of the CEC will be required encourage to various CE events throughout the year including the Provider Update and Nursing Professional Development Conference and maintain knowledge of ANCC criteria.

 - Council members are reimbursed for travel expenses for in-person meetings using the federal mileage charitable rate.

-The Ohio Nurses Association provides CE activities for nurses throughout the country and approves continuing education activities for nurses and others licensed by the Ohio Board of Nursing.
-The CE Department has two arms - an award-winning Approver Unit which approves other organizations to offer CE, and an Accredited Provider Unit through which ONA provides CE to its members and nurses throughout the country.
+The Ohio Nurses Association provides CNE activities for nurses throughout the country and approves continuing education activities for nurses and others.
+The CE Department includes an award-winning ANCC Accredited Approver Unit which approves other organizations to offer CNE, and an ANCC Accredited Provider Unit through which ONA provides CNE to its members and nurses throughout the country.

-The Ohio Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation (OBN-001-91).
+The Ohio Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
+(OBN-001-91)

-We can help districts and local units that wish to provide CE to their members in the following ways:
+We can help districts and local units that wish to provide CNE to their members in the following ways: